Health literacy and patient care

 For more examples and further information about health literacy, watch this video from the American Medical Association on YouTube.

-Update: The 2016 Conference has reached full capacity.
-You can still join the waiting list on the registration page.
-Also, you can join the discussions online by following #HealthLiteracyNW throughout the Conference day.
+You can join the discussions online by following #HealthLiteracyNW throughout the Conference days.

 Health literacy resources